logicalclocks/feature-store-api/docs/setup.md

 ## Python (Local or KubeFlow)

 Connecting to the Feature Store from any Python environment, such as your local environment or KubeFlow, requires setting up a Feature Store API Key and installing the HSFS Python client library.
 The [Python integration guide](integrations/python.md) explains step by step how to connect to the Feature Store from any Python environment.

+## Spark Cluster

+Connecting to the Feature Store from an external Spark cluster, such as Cloudera, requires configuring it with the Hopsworks client jars and configuration.
+The [Spark integration guide](integrations/spark.md) explains step by step how to connect to the Feature Store from an external Spark cluster.